-Reported reviews aren't visible on Trustpilot while our Compliance Team investigate, so without a publicly-visible explanation as to what the problem is, users of our community would only be able to read that a review has been reported for breaching Trustpilot’s User Guidelines (US version, UK version).
+Reported reviews aren't visible on Trustpilot while our Content Integrity Team investigate, so without a publicly-visible explanation as to what the problem is, users of our community would only be able to read that a review has been reported for breaching Trustpilot’s User Guidelines (US version, UK version).

 Providing space for an explanation helps companies use our tools in a more open, honest and credible way.
 It gives them the opportunity to show that they’ve taken the time to consider whether there is in fact a breach of our guidelines, and how.
 This extra level of openness also makes it less likely that members of our community will be misled.
 It arms them with more insight into why a company reports reviews, and whether their reporting behavior seems consistent and justified.

 Keep in mind that everyone using Trustpilot can see the public reporting reason, so be polite and keep in line with your brand.
 Explain why you've reported the review.
 It could be, for example, that the review:

 - Is in the wrong place (it's written about another company)

 - Includes personal information about a staff member